Airscker/DeepMuon/tutorials/config/config.md

 - filepath: indicates the path of your customized `Dataset`, nothing needs to be given if you properly put it under the installation path of DeepMuon.
 - backbone: the name of the `Dataset` to be used.
+- collate_fn: the name of the `collate_fn` to be used to construct data batches.
 - params: indicates the parameters to be used to create the instance of the `Dataset`.

 ## work_config